 Kyokushin karate is different from other karate styles because it incorporates techniques from Mmuay Thai, judo, and boxing.
 Kyokushin karate also emphasizes physical fitness more than the other styles.

-Oyama believed that karate, originally a true combat art, had been watered down, and wished to create his own style which could compete with any other martial art in the world.
+Oyama believed that karate, originally a true combat art, had become watered down, and wished to create his own style which could compete with any other martial art in the world.
 The training emphasizes physical condition and mental toughness.
 At the black belt level limited full contact is trained, where all punches and kicks are allowed to the body, while kicks (but not punches) are allowed to the face and head.
 No gloves or protective equipment is worn for this sparring, , other than a mouthpiece and cup.

 Mas Oyama The Founder Who Fough Bulls With His Bare Hands